75 things to do in Ipswich

 Here’s some memorable fun for families to get in on.
 You can see Ipswich’s much-loved tourism destination, the Workshops Rail Museum, at night… with the lights out.
-Torchlight tours are offered during Museum Twilight Markets which are held a few times a year.
-The next one is December 14, 2018.
+Torchlight tours are offered during Museum Twilight Markets which are held every year.
+The next one is December 13, 2019.

 Pick a picnic spot… here are seven to try

 Kholo Gardens (pictured) is one of many spots that lure families and couples and lone explorers on any given day.
 The gardens are vast so you can always find the perfect patch to spread out and kick back.
 There are walking trails to explore as well.
 For more picnic spots around the region try this handy list.

 Catch a show in a converted church

 Studio 188 with its spectacular art deco facade started life as a church.
 However, these days it’s more likely to be jazz or contemporary music emanating from the stage.
 It’s nicely positioned on Brisbane St in the Top of Town stretch so there are options aplenty for dinner after or before the show.